nathanagood/bicycle-decisioning-microservice/README.md

-# Example OpenLiberty Microservice for Calling ADS Rules
+# Example Open Liberty Microservice for Calling ADS Rules

 This is an example Java project, deployed as a [microservice](https://en.wikipedia.org/wiki/Microservices) using [OpenLiberty.io](https://openliberty.io/) that can be packaged and deployed